sachin56432/Sentimental_Analysis/README.md

 then move on to describe some recent work on modelling comments, discussions and debates, which give an overview of a whole different kind of analysis of sentiments and opinions</p>

+ML pipeline: data preprocessing → feature engineering → handling imbalance → model training → evaluation → interpretation.

+NLTK provides

+Tokenization
+Stopword removal
+Lemmatization
+POS tagging
+SentiWordNet

+What is TF-IDF?

+TF-IDF converts text into numbers.
+TF = frequency of a word in one document.
+IDF = importance of that word across all documents.
+Common words get lower weight.
+Rare but informative words get higher weight.

+Why use both unigrams and bigrams?
+To capture both individual words and short phrases, improving context understanding.

+Why was class imbalance a problem?

+Example

+Positive
+18000 reviews
+Negative
+4000 reviews
+A model could predict everything as positive and still achieve high accuracy, so imbalance must be addressed.